• Skip to primary navigation

 Try my mini bagels recipe for an adorably smaller version of this bagel recipe.

 Making bagels is what started my love of bread making.
-You can draw a direct line from me learning to making a bagel recipe I saw on Tumblr back in 2014 to me going to pastry school in 2020 to you reading this blog post right now.
+You can draw a direct line from me making a bagel recipe I found on Tumblr back in 2014, to me going to pastry school in 2020,, to you reading this blog post right now.

 That very first bagel recipe I made was from Kamran Siddiqi at the Sophisticated Gourmet and though the bagels I made were lumpy and misshapen, they tasted amazing.
 I was hooked.
 The more I made them, the prettier they became.

-Traditional bagels are a much more laborious process than what you'll find here.
-This is a very easy, very simple beginner-friendly recipe.
+"Traditional" bagels are a much more laborious process than what you'll find in this recipe.
+This bagel recipe is designed to be very easy, very simple and very beginner-friendly.
+The bagels you'll make are soft and chewy with a thin crust and a dense crumb.

-Making bagels the "right way" is a two or three day process, with long overnight cold proofing in the fridge.
-Traditional bagels use barley malt syrup in the dough, and sometimes in the boiling water too.
-And if you want to be a real stickler about it, they must always be hand rolled from a long rope and baked on wooden boards wrapped in burlap and soaked in water.
+Making bagels the "right way" can be a two or three day process, with long overnight cold proofing in the fridge.
+More traditional bagel recipes are made with bread flour and use barley malt syrup in the dough, which is what I do in my overnight New York-style bagel recipe.
+If you want to be a real stickler about it, they must always be hand rolled from a long rope and baked on wooden boards wrapped in burlap and soaked in water.

-So, no, this is not a traditional bagel recipe.
+So, no, this is not a "traditional" bagel recipe.
 But it is a great first bagel recipe.
-If you're new to bagel making, if you're new to bread making, if you're new to working with yeast, this simple and straightforward plain bagel recipe is a great place to start.
+If you're new to bagel making, if you're new to bread making, if you're new to working with yeast, this plain bagel recipe is a great place to start.

 Here are the ingredients you'll need to make your very own homemade plain bagels.
 See the recipe card at the end of this blog post for the quantities!

-- All-Purpose Flour - Bagels are traditionally made with a higher protein bread flour which gives them that chewy texture, but I use King Arthur Baking's all-purpose flour which has a relatively high protein content for an all-purpose flour.
+• All-Purpose Flour - Bagels are traditionally made with a high protein bread flour to give them that chewy texture, but I use King Arthur Baking's all-purpose flour which has a relatively high protein content for an all-purpose flour.
 If you're using another brand of flour (like a generic store brand flour) you may have better results with bread flour.

-- Instant Yeast - Sometimes called "rapid rise" yeast.
+• Instant Yeast - Sometimes called "rapid rise" yeast.
 This yeast does not need to be bloomed in water and can be added directly to the dry ingredients.
+If you only have "active dry" yeast, increase the amount by 25% and just know your dough might take a little longer to rise.

-- Salt - I use Diamond Crystal Kosher Salt which half as salty as other brands of salt.
-If measuring salt by weight, it doesn't matter what brand of salt you use.
+• Salt - I use Diamond Crystal Kosher Salt which is half as salty as other brands of salt.
+If measuring salt by weight, it doesn't matter what brand or type of salt you use.
 But if you're measuring by volume and using a different brand of salt, even a different brand of kosher salt, cut the amount of salt in half.

-- Water - Lukewarm to the touch.
+• Water - Lukewarm to the touch.
 Not hot.
-If you want to be precise, it should be between 100-110F.
+If you want to be precise, it should be between 90°-100°F.

-- Egg - For the egg wash!
+• Egg - For the egg wash!
 The egg wash gives bagels their shiny browned crusts.
 If you're adding any toppings to your homemade mini bagels, the egg wash will also help them stick.
+You can skip this if you don't like or can't eat eggs.

 How to Make Plain Bagel Dough